rdmilligan/SaltwashAR/README.txt

 SaltwashAR uses:
 - OpenCV computer vision to detect a 2D marker in a webcam
 - OpenGL graphics library to render a robot upon the marker
-- Speech To Text and Text To Speech technologies to ask the robot to search the web and read out the results
+- Speech To Text and Text To Speech to ask the robot to search the web and read out the results
 - OpenCV Haar Feature-based Cascade Classifiers to let the robot respond to hand gestures
 - PyBrain Reinforcement Learning to let the robot master a card game
 - OpenCV colour detection to help the robot be happy